mozilla-services/heka/docs/source/glossary.rst

         A Heka configuration setting which specifies the size of the input channel buffer for the various Heka plugins.
 Defaults to 50.

+    PluginHelper
+        An interface that provides access to certain Heka internals that may be required by plugins in the course of their activity.

+    PluginRunner
+        A plugin-specific helper object that manages the lifespan of a given plugin and handles most details of interaction w/ the greater Heka environment.
+Comes in four variants, each tailored to a specific plugin type (i.e. `InputRunner`, `DecoderRunner`, `FilterRunner`,
+        `OutputRunner`).

     PoolSize
         A Heka configuration setting which specifies the number of `PipelinePack` structs that will be created.
 This is roughly